 Genesis as a character has seen a mixed reception from fans.
 He’s portrayed as arrogant, selfish, petty, and obsessed with this poem he’s constantly reading which he constantly projects as being about his own life.
 Many fans also feel the character is a bit of a creator’s pet, being written as best friends with Sephiroth and an important reason why he eventually fell to evil.

-And yet, with the news of his return, many fans are happy to see Gackt back once again voicing Genesis.
-Some fans even acknowledge that people hated the character yet are thankful to see his return.
+Yet with the news of his return, many fans are happy to see Gackt back once again voicing Genesis.
+Some fans even acknowledge that people hated the character but are still thankful to see his return.

 Almost everyone agrees Gackt’s character is objectively the shittiest part of Crisis Core but I guarantee almost everyone would’ve also been collectively pissed if Gackt’s shitty ass character did not make it in and I think that’s beautiful pic.twitter.com/BI00zJFEA9